Impact of current-induced magnons on spin-orbit torque analysis: Supplementary information

+$\Delta \theta$ and $\Delta M$ represent the relative perpendicular and parallel modulation of $\bm{M}$ due to angular momentum transfer.
+At the lowest $H$ they are approximately 0.0007~rad and 0.004, respectively, i.e. the value of $\Delta M$ is an order of magnitude stronger.
+This highlights the importance of $\Delta M$ in SOT analysis and indicates that further theoretical work may be necessary for an accurate description of spin transfer.
+However, this would require careful consideration of the current-induced (non-equilibrium) magnon populations and energies, which is beyond the scope of this manuscript.

-Finally, we note that, since the Hall and longitudinal measurements probe different areas of the Hall bar (between transverse Hall voltage probes and between side contacts), the deviation from $R_a \approx 2 R_P$ estimated from $R_{xy}$ and $R_{xx}$ suggests that the sample may be slightly inhomogeneous.
-Therefore, in order to improve the 2$\omega$ fits, we have tried allowing for different $H_\mathrm{FL}$ parameters in fitting $A,A_2$ and $C,C_2$, and also different $\Delta M (H)$ in fitting $B,D$.
-While the fits are slightly better compared to Fig.~\ref{Fig4} (not shown), the difference between the new pairs of parameter sets, and the change in $H_\mathrm{AD}$ are relatively small, roughly 10~\% or less.
+We note that, since the Hall and longitudinal measurements probe different areas of the Hall bar (between transverse Hall voltage probes and between side contacts), the deviation from $R_a = 2 R_P$ estimated from $R_{xy}$ and $R_{xx}$ suggests that the sample may be slightly inhomogeneous.
+Therefore, in order to improve the 2$\omega$ fits, we have tried allowing for different $H_\mathrm{FL}$ parameters in fitting $A,A_2$ and $C,C_2$.
+While the fits are slightly better compared to Fig.~\ref{Fig4} (not shown), the change in fit parameters is negligible.